-We have reviewed the land charges service in terms of the cost of searches, as we are significantly more expensive than other authorities in the sub-region.
-Also, the impact of personal searches is increasing (which is inevitable as they are cheaper and quicker).
+We have reviewed the land charges service in terms of the cost of searches, as we are significantly more expensive than other authorities in the sub-region Also, the impact of personal searches is increasing (which is inevitable as they are cheaper and quicker).
 The service has become more electronic in the last year which helps us deal with them quicker and be more competitive with personal search companies.
-However, we are also in the process of reviewing our fees.
+We have reviewed our fees and as a result are as competitive as all other authorities in the sub-region and have better evidence on how the cost has been derived.